About Snowman Jesus

 I have been a pastor for three decades on three continents.
 Currently, as academic dean of an ABHE-accredited college, my life and prayers are poured into the development of Christian leaders across church and denominational boundaries, in places around the world where a trustworthy theological education that aims to develop understanding, skills, and character is harder to come by and desperately needed.

-This exposure daily confirms what the parable explores: we live in a moment of both profound crisis and unprecedented opportunity.
+This exposure confirms to me what the parable explores: we live in a moment of both profound crisis and unprecedented opportunity.

 Copyright